amelie-iska/plimbo/README.rst

   * *Hostname:* **gmail** ``{dot}`` **com**

-To report a software issue (e.g., bug, crash, or other unexpected behaviour) *or* request a new feature in pLIMBO, consider `submitting a new issue <issue submission_>`__ to our `issue tracker`_.
+To report a software issue (e.g., bug, crash, or other unexpected behaviour) *or* request a new feature in PLIMBO, consider `submitting a new issue <issue submission_>`__ to our `issue tracker`_.
 Thanks in advance; it's only through generous user contributions that your user experience can continue to improve.